About the Iyengar method

 Pupils learn through a carefully graded and systematic programme of asana (posture).
-Pranayama (breath control) is gradually introduced once students have a firm foundation of yoga practise.
-Yoga practice both relaxes and energizes the body and mind and brings vitality, flexibility, strength, concentration,self-confidence and mental calm.
-Yoga is suitable for all types of people and all levels of fitness.
+Teachers gradually introduce Pranayama (breath control) once students have a firm foundation of yoga practise.
+Yoga practice relaxes and energizes the body and mind and brings vitality, flexibility, strength, concentration, self-confidence and mental calm.
+Iyengar yoga is suitable for all types of people and all levels of fitness.

-Practicing Yoga helps you overcome and prevent many stresses, strains, aches and pains.
+Practicing yoga can help you overcome and prevent many stresses, strains, aches and pains.
 It promotes a firm foundation for health and well-being.

 Patanjali lived about 1700 years ago in India.
 He is credited with texts on Ayurvedic medicine and grammar as well as the yoga sutras which encapsulate yoga philosophy in just 196 sutras (aphorisms).

 The system of teaching is methodical and progressive, emphasising detailed correctness and absolute safety.
 When necessary, it uses supports called ‘props’ that allow students to progress in their practice of postures safely at their own pace, to suit their body.
 Beginners work in a basic way on simple postures according to their capabilities.
 As they develop they then move on to more refined ways of working as well as to more complex postures.

 For more information about the Sage Patanjali, and to hear a recording of B.K.S.
 Iyengar reciting the invocation to Patanjali, please go to:http://www.bksiyengar.com/modules/IYoga/sage.htm